YounnIm/SENG401-Project/README.md

 ## This is a movie review app called CommunityReviews

-To launch make sure you have Flask and React installed along with all modules for backend (flask, flask_cors, etc)
+To launch make sure you have Flask and React installed along with all modules for backend (flask, flask_cors, SQLAlchemy, pymysql, dotenv, requests, etc)

 If using a local database that needs to be populated simply navigate to the app folder and run ./populate.py, if that does not work move the populate.py file one directory up (in backend) and try running populate.py